DevinY/dlaravel/README.md

-If you want english explanation, please refers to below link.
+If you want English manual, please refers to below link.
 [D-Laravel English manual](#d-laravel-english-manual)